FoundationDB/fdb-kubernetes-operator/docs/design/implemented/automatic_replacements.md

 ### Initiating Replacements

-We will add an option to replace processes that have been marked as missing for a configurable duration of time.
+We will add an option to replace podNames that have been marked as missing for a configurable duration of time.
 The default will be to disable this feature.
 When it is enabled, the default duration to wait before the replacement will be 30 minutes.
 Once a process has been selected for replacement, it will be added to the pending removals list, and reconciliation will continue with the normal replacement process.
 The selection of instances for replacement will be done in the ReplaceMisconfiguredPods action, which already has a similar responsibility.

 In order to make sure we consistently detect failures, we will add a new cronjob that runs when automatic replacements are enabled.
 There will be one instance of the cronjob for every cluster.
 By default, the frequency of the job will be the same as the replacement wait time.
 It will use the same service account as the operator by default, and it will need access to the cluster spec, to the list of pods, and to the cluster itself.
 It will detect missing instances using the same logic that we already use, and if it detects any missing instances it will annotate the cluster resource with a custom annotation set to the current time.
 This will trigger reconciliation.
 The cluster spec will offer full customization of the cronjob.